Harald-U/istio-on-minikube-handson/docs/exercise4.md

 * the wildcard ("*") host
 * the "bookinfo-gateway" from part 1
-* a number of routing rules
+* a number of routing rules, `/productpage` is one of them.

 To access our Bookinfo sample app in the browser, we use the '/productpage' URI which routes to the productpage deployment on port 9080.